dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 The expiration time (in seconds) of the success message.
 When the message is sent or consumed successfully, it will be removed from database storage when the time reaches `SucceedMessageExpiredAfter` seconds.
 You can set the expiration time by specifying this value.

+#### FailedMessageExpiredAfter

+> Default: 15*24*3600 sec(15 days)

+The expiration time (in seconds) of the failed message.
+When the message is sent or consumed failed, it will be removed from database storage when the time reaches `FailedMessageExpiredAfter` seconds.
+You can set the expiration time by specifying this value.

 #### UseDispatchingPerGroup

 > Default: false